Alexdall/nifi-build-docker/README.md

 # docker-nifi

-## Intro
-This is a base docker which runs a determinated workflow in the same directory of the build.
-Copying it to the build image and starting as needed.

 ## Important Info
-The flow and other files will be copied to the container.
-In this example we have a jdbc for oracle along side.
+The jdbc directory will be copied to the container.
+In this example we have an oracle jdbc.
 ```
 ./flow.xml.gz
 ./jdbc/*